winitzki/scall/tutorial/programming_dhall.md

 ### Leibniz equality and `assert` expressions

-The `assert` feature in Dhall imposes a constraint that two values should be equal (have the same normal forms) at typechecking time.
+The `assert` checker in Dhall validates that two values should be equal (have the same normal forms) at typechecking time.
 The expression `assert : x ≡ y` will be accepted only if `x` and `y` have the same type and the same normal forms.

 It turns out that Dhall's `assert` feature can be implemented via the Leibniz equality.